-Held entirely in the host county in May, the candidates will participate in an intense and extensive three-day, partially-public, interview process which includes speeches, interviews, media spots, presentations and tours all highlighting agriculture.
-DATCP coordinates the selection process while the host county is responsible for coordinating the itinerary logistics, venues and event details during the finals.
+The Finals are held entirely in the host county in May.
+At the finals, the candidates will participate in an intense and extensive three-day, partially public, interview process which includes speeches, interviews, media spots, presentations and tours all highlighting agriculture.
+DATCP coordinates the selection process while the committee is responsible for coordinating the itinerary logistics, venues and event details during the finals.
 After the rigorous process, a new Alice in Dairyland is selected.
-Two weeks later Alice officially begins her position with DATCP.
+Alice officially begins her position with DATCP in July.
 Key highlights of the finals: